RAFAEL GABAY ACQUIRES SECURITIES OF IM CANNABIS CORP.

 Jan 17, 2023, 08:30 ET

 TORONTO and GLIL YAM, Israel, Jan.
-17, 2023 /CNW/ -- Rafael Gabay (the "Acquiror"), CEO, director and founder of IM Cannabis Corp. ("IMCC" or the "Company") (CSE: IMCC) (NASDAQ: IMCC), announces that he has acquired an aggregate of 303,295 common shares in the capital of the Company ("Common Shares") and 303,295 Warrants (as hereinafter defined) pursuant to a non-brokered private placement offering of units ("Units") of the Company (the "Offering").
+17, 2023 /CNW/ -- Rafael Gabay (the "Acquiror"), a 10% holder of common shares of IM Cannabis Corp. ("IMCC" or the "Company") (CSE: IMCC) (NASDAQ: IMCC), announces that he has acquired an aggregate of 303,295 common shares in the capital of the Company ("Common Shares") and 303,295 Warrants (as hereinafter defined) pursuant to a non-brokered private placement offering of units ("Units") of the Company (the "Offering").

 On January 16, 2023, the Acquiror acquired an aggregate of 303,295 Units pursuant to the Offering (the "Acquisition").
 Each Unit was acquired for US$1.25 for aggregate consideration of US$379,118.75.
 Each Unit consisted of one Common Share and one Common Share purchase warrant (each, a "Warrant"), with each Warrant entitling the holder to purchase one additional Common Share at an exercise price of US$1.50 until January 16, 2026.